Archive for the ‘Wellness’ Category

 You asked if there are things you can do at home to help while you are waiting for you dental appointment.

 There are, I’ve detailed a lot of very good and useful information in the book: What You Should Know about Gum Disease.
 I also wrote a special report entitled: How To Stop Gum Disease.
-You can get a free copy here: http://www.HowToStopGumDisease.com.
+You can get a free copy here: https://www.HowToStopGumDisease.com.

 The primary tool and the one that I found the most useful is the Hydro Floss oral irrigator.
-You can read about it at http://www.ToothyGrinsStore.com/hydrofloss I have also come to believe that the pocket pal jet tips are very helpful in conjunction with the Hydro Floss.
+You can read about it at https://www.ToothyGrinsStore.com/hydrofloss I have also come to believe that the pocket pal jet tips are very helpful in conjunction with the Hydro Floss.
 There are also other tools and products that I think are worthwhile at the Toothy Grins Store.
 There, I explain my rationale for utilizing most of them.
 So you can gain valuable insight just from reading about the products and tools on the Toothy Grins Site.

 Michelle, I hope that answered your questions.
 If not, write back and let me know and I will add to this page.